JeanFrancoisUccelli/typescriptTodoAppTest/README.md

 write `cd ../` and `cd front` and `yarn` to install dependencies, then `yarn start` to launch localhost

 ready to test !

+PS: Reload the page to change background random image ;-)
 ___________________________________________________________________________________________________________________________________

 Une fois le projet cloné